chenchanghao29/doris/docs/en/docs/advanced/join-optimization/doris-join-optimization.md

     ![image-20220523151902368](/images/join/image-20220523151902368.png)

-    The left and right table data are sent to different partition nodes according to the partition, and the calculated demerits are sent.
+    The left and right table data are sent to different partition nodes according the partition calculation result.

 3. Bucket Shuffle Join